crowllx/learning/olox/README.md

 ### bugs

-endless loop when unterminated string is entered
+endless loop when unterminated string is entered?

+closures sometimes failing to capture causing Undefined Variables, works majority of the time so unsure what the deal is.